 Invasive catfish are also present in other areas of the Atlantic Coast.
 In 2011, the Atlantic States Marine Fisheries Commission (ASMFC) passed a resolution stating concerns about the increasing presence of blue and flathead catfish along the Atlantic Coast and the potential negative effects these catfish could have on other managed fish species including shad, river herring, and striped bass.

-The NOAA Chesapeake Bay Office funds research on invasive catfish to help further understand their basic biology and potential negative effects on native species and human health.
+The NOAA Chesapeake Bay Office funded research on invasive catfish in previous years to help further understand their basic biology and potential negative effects on native species and human health.
 Research findings will help inform management and mitigation strategies.
-Current research focuses on several topics:
+Funded research focused on:

 Life History and Habitat

 Life history, including information on habitat, growth, feeding, and reproduction of a species, is important because it affects how a fishery is managed.